gigalixir/gigalixir-cli/docs/source/main.rst

 Set Up Migrations
 ^^^^^^^^^^^^^^^^^

-In development, you use `Mix`_ to run database migrations.
-In production, `Mix`_ is not available so you need a different approach.
+In development, you use :bash:`mix ecto.migrate` to run database migrations.
+If you are using distillery releases, `Mix`_ is not available so you need a different approach.
 Instructions on how to set up and run migrations are described in more detail in :ref:`migrations`.

 .. _`Mix`: https://hexdocs.pm/mix/Mix.html